Unchain1014/gpg-hep/README.md

 ### 7. Decrypt a media file

 ### 8. Strip media file metadata

+# SECURITY TIPS
+  - When coordinating your shared key file passhprase with the recipient, physical communication is always best
+  - The key file should always be transferred separately from files
+  - You should never store the key with associated files unless processing them

 # FEEDBACK
 I am looking for help to extend the functionality of GPG-HEP and revise workflows.
 If you would like to become involved with this project or offer your revisions/suggestions, please contact me through the repository page.
 You are free to fork this repository, provided that you do so under the GPL-3.0 license.